 Make sure you share important product or seasonal updates, promotional offers, or personalized coupons at a time when they will not seem spammy to your recipients.
 For example, if you have recently addressed a customer concern, there is no need to share more issue-related articles if everything was successfully resolved.

 If you want to know how your customer support did, share a survey asking to rate your services from 1 to 10 and add a question on what to improve if the answer was below 6.
 If people fail to respond, there is no need to send several emails in a row asking for feedback.
 Those who want to comment or rate you will do so after receiving your first message.

 Not everything always goes as it’s supposed to.
 Deescalating problematic situations requires a calm, collected approach.

 Several factors can lead to customers’ frustrations: slow website load speed, lack of information about a product or service, or misdelivered parcel.
 While some people react in an understanding way, others can write a long, angry, and sometimes overly personal complaint email.

-The best thing you can do here is never getting defensive, remain calm, and maintain a friendly but professional tone.
+The best thing you can do here is to never get defensive, remain calm, and maintain a friendly but professional tone.
 If you cannot immediately resolve the issue, inform the customer and provide them with an ETC (estimated time of completion).

 Positive customer service emails that contain an outline for each step necessary for a resolution will put your customers’ minds at ease.
 As a result, your company image and retention rate will remain intact.